-Mary Lyn Ray is a conservationist and author of several picture books for children.
-Ray’s texts are often praised for their lyricism and emotional depth, and in her works she frequently focuses on humankind’s relationship with nature.
-Among her critically acclaimed titles are Stars, Christmas Farm, Pumpkins, Shaker Boy, and Welcome, Brown Bird.
+Mary Lyn Ray is the author of many picture books for children.
+Her texts are often praised for their lyricism and emotional depth, and in her works she frequently focuses on humankind’s relationship with nature.
+Among her critically acclaimed titles are Stars, Christmas Farm, Pumpkins, The Thank You Book, and Go to Sleep, Little Farm.

-Lauren Stringer has illustrated many celebrated picture books, including Deer Dancer by Mary Lyn Ray; The Princess and Her Panther by Wendy Orr; Scarecrow and Snow, both written by Cynthia Rylant; as well as her own Winter Is the Warmest Season and When Stravinsky Met Nijinsky.
+Lauren Stringer has illustrated many celebrated picture books, including Deer Dancer by Mary Lyn Ray; The Princess and Her Panther by Wendy Orr; Scarecrow and Snow, both written by Cynthia Rylant; as well as her own Winter Is the Warmest Season, When Stravinsky Met Nijinsky, and Dark Was Done.
 She lives with her family in Minneapolis, Minnesota.
 Visit her at LaurenStringer.com.

 * "A young ballerina finds her muse in a woodland creature. . . .
 Ray's brief text lyrically sings of the beauties of dance and nature.
 Stringer's lush acrylic paintings depict the forest in sumptuous shades of sunshine yellow and emerald green, the girl and deer each captured in swirling scenes of graceful movement. . . .
 How wonderful to connect the structured world of ballet with the free-form world of an animal at play.
 An ode to joyous dance."